donggenHan/MyNote/English/Musk-加州理工演讲.md

 Whenever we'd show the system off to someone, we'd show the hard part, which was the conglomeration of financial services, which is quite difficult to put together.
 Nobody was interested.

-Then we showed people e-mail payments, which was quiet easy, and everybody w
+Then we showed people e-mail payments, which was quiet easy, and everybody was interested.

+So, I think it's important to take feedback from your envirment.
+You want to be as closed-loop as possible.

+So, we focused on e-mail payment and tried to make that work.
+And that's what really got things to take off.

+But, if we hadn't responded to what people said, then we probably would not have been successful.

+So, it's important  to look for things like that and focus on them when you seem them, and you correct your prior assumptions.

+Going from Paypal,